Online Classroom Management Strategies That Support Engagement and Structure

 Common Mistakes in Technology-Rich Classrooms

-Many classroom management problems come from a few predictable mistakes.
+Many online classroom management strategies problems come from a few predictable mistakes.

 1. Too much passive screen time